 Amazing Spider-Man #300 (May 1988) Marvel Comics

 In 2018, a live-action film based on the comic book character Venom was released starring Tom Hardy as Eddie Brock.

 Though not a critical success, the film made almost $860 million worldwide.
-The sequel is being developed right now.
+The 2021 sequel will be released soon.

 To fully explain the value of Amazing Spider-Man #300, the first appearance of Venom, we need to explain the convoluted history of the black-colored Spider-Man outfit.